-When is the best time to get my flu vaccine?
+When is the best time to get my flu vaccine in Rome?

 You should get your flu shot annually around mid-October/early November.
 The reason for this is because flu season begins each year near fall and winter, and last year’s vaccine will not offer you sufficient protection.
 As the virus adapts and mutates each year, vaccines are updated to ensure you get the best possible protection.

 Full coverage of the flu vaccine develops approximately 10-14 days following the injection.
 The protection given from the flu vaccine has a duration of six months, which is why it is essential to get the yearly flu shot to ensure you're covered against the most recent strains of the virus.